LeetLLM

 Dynamic risk escalation

 Static policies need runtime context.
-Sending one customer email is already an external side effect that may require approval; attempting hundreds of emails in a short interval should move into a stricter queue or be blocked outright.
-The figure below starts from a static policy floor and conditionally escalates the required authorization layer.
+Publishing one external incident update is already a side effect that may require approval; attempting hundreds of updates in a short interval should move into a stricter queue or be blocked outright.
+This visual starts from a static policy floor and conditionally escalates the required authorization layer.

 Dynamic policies evaluate context by taking the proposed action and operational metadata as input, applying rule-based checks, and outputting an escalated risk tier if anomalies are detected.
-The following function combines the static base policy with runtime conditions.
-It checks the transaction amount, recent failure count, and time window, elevating the required authorization level when thresholds are crossed:
+This function combines the static base policy with runtime conditions.
+It checks traffic percentage, recent failure count, and time window, elevating the required authorization level when thresholds are crossed:

 dynamic-risk-escalation.py